 Sun-mar are the ones we currently use, www.sun-mar.com.
 Read more about them in our composting section!

-Ecovita – carries new urine-diverting toilets from Scandinavia, we hope to try one of these soon.
+Ecovita – carries new urine-diverting toilets from Scandinavia.
 A great site with other composting toilet resources too: www.ecovita.net

 C-head – a new urine diverting toilet developed for boats and Rvs, looks like a good deal.
 They publish a monthly newsletter with good composter info: www.c-head.com